Advertising sales revenue is the money publishers make from selling space in their titles.

 More credible titles wall off areas of content for advertorial projects.
 These might be clearly marked with terms like “advertising supplement” or “special advertising feature”, but it isn’t transparent to the reader.

 Some publishers run editorial-style material provided by advertisers and charge for it.
-Others allow advertisers to send copy for inclusion alongside paid advertisements.
+Others allow advertisers to send the copy for inclusion alongside paid advertisements.

 Publishers may or may not allow advertisers to sign off on their advertorial content.
 Some publishers will have journalists write advertiser-friendly copy for these sections, others keep up a strict demarcation between editorial and advertising.